San Francisco, California

 When & Where

-TEDxGreenville was the first independently organized TEDx event in South Carolina.
-Now in its sixth year, the TEDxGreenville movement is igniting passions and building bridges like never before, while highlighting the incredible people and organizations that make the Upstate of South Carolina one of the best places to live on the planet.
+Now in its seventh year, the TEDxGreenville movement is igniting passions and building bridges like never before, while highlighting the incredible people and organizations that make the Upstate of South Carolina one of the best places to live on the planet.
+Yep, we said it.